-The Conference combines Short-term Sick Leave, vacations, and authorized holidays into a Paid Leave Plan.
-Paid Leave time begins to accrue from date of employment and is automatically accumulated into the Paid Leave bank.
-The maximum hours that may be accumulated is the equivalent of four (4) weeks (152 hours), excluding holidays.
+The Conference provides Short-term Sick Leave, Vacation Time, and authorized Holidays in separate paid leave banks.
+Vacation time begins to accrue from the date of employment and is automatically accumulated into the Vacation bank.
+The maximum hours that may be accumulated are the equivalent of four (4) weeks (152 hours) vacation time.
+This does not include the Holiday bank.

-Hours placed in the Paid Leave bank that have been transferred from another denominational organization or through reconstruction of prior lost or non-transferred leave will be available for paid purposes only and are not to be interpreted for years of service credit.
+Hours placed in the various paid leave banks that have been transferred from another denominational organization or through reconstruction of prior lost or non-transferred leave will be available for paid purposes only and are not to be interpreted for years of service credit.

-Paid Leave may be used for vacations, holidays, illnesses or personal business.
+The various paid Leave banks may be used respectively for vacations, holidays, illnesses or personal business.
 Discretionary time off should be prearranged in order to maintain continuity of service.
-The maximum Paid Leave to be used at any one time is four (4) weeks, with the exception of FMLA leave as outlined in Section 310.40 of this Employee Handbook.
+The maximum Vacation to be used at any one time is four (4) weeks, with the exception of FMLA leave as outlined in Section 310.40 of this Employee Handbook.

-- 1. Maximum Hours The maximum Paid Leave hours that can be earned in a 12-month period are 152 vacation hours (4 weeks) plus 38 Short-term Sick Leave hours, or a total of 190 hours.
-This is broken down as follows: - 4 weeks' vacation - 1 week sick leave - 9 holidays - 2.
-Scheduling Paid Leave time should generally be taken during the year it is earned.
-An employee is required to submit paid leave requests to their Supervisor, as far in advance as possible, to allow for adequate arrangements to be made for workflow in their absence. - 3.
-Emergency Reserve An employee is encouraged to maintain an emergency reserve in their Paid Leave banks.
-If an employee's Paid Leave bank is depleted, additional time off may be taken without pay. - 4.
-Transfer If the employee transfers to another denominational organization, the Conference will pay them the balance of the unused Paid Leave bank up to a maximum of 100% of the annual accrual.
+- 1. Maximum Hours The maximum Vacation hours that can be earned in a 12-month period are 152 vacation hours (4 weeks) plus 38 Short-term Sick Leave hours.
+This is broken down as follows: - 4 weeks' vacation - 1 week short-term sick leave - 9 holidays - 2.
+Scheduling Vacation time should generally be taken during the year it is earned.
+An employee is required to submit Vacation requests to their Supervisor, as far in advance as possible, to allow for adequate arrangements to be made for workflow in their absence. - 3.
+Emergency Reserve An employee is encouraged to maintain an emergency reserve in their Vacation bank.
+If an employee's Vacation bank is depleted, additional time off may be taken without pay. - 4.
+Transfer If the employee transfers to another denominational organization, the Conference will pay out to the employee the balance of the unused Vacation bank up to a maximum of 100% of the annual accrual.
 Hours in the Extended Sick Leave bank are excluded from this payment. - 5.
-Separation from Employment If an Employee separates from employment with the Conference, settlement will include unused hours remaining in their Paid Leave bank up to a maximum of 100% of the annual accrual.
+Separation from Employment If an Employee separates from employment with the Conference, settlement will include unused hours remaining in their Vacation bank up to a maximum of 100% of the annual accrual.
 Hours in the Extended Sick Leave bank are excluded from this settlement. - 6.
-Retirement When an Employee retires, settlement will include unused hours remaining in their Paid Leave bank up to a maximum of 100% of the annual accrual, unless service credit must be added to their service record.
+Retirement When an Employee retires, settlement will include unused hours remaining in their Vacation bank up to a maximum of 100% of the annual accrual, unless service credit must be added to their service record.
 Hours in the Extended Sick Leave bank are excluded from this settlement.